 - Welch’s grape juice 32 oz bottle

 - 1/2 cup sugar granulated

-- Add ½ cup sugar in the bottle of Welch’s grape juice and shake vigorously.
+- Add ½ cup of sugar in the bottle of Welch’s grape juice and shake vigorously.

-- Add ½ packet Lalvin Red Wine Yeast in the bottle and again shake vigorously.
+- Add ½ packet Lalvin Red Wine Yeast in the bottle and shake vigorously one more time.

-- Put the juice in the Instant pot.
+- Pour the juice into the Instant Pot.